-- Encryption and decryption using DES or Triple DES algorithms - · Authentication using the MD5 or SHA-1 algorithms - Storage of the security association information
+- · Encryption and decryption using DES or Triple DES algorithms - · Authentication using the MD5 or SHA-1 algorithms - · Storage of the security association information

-The functions on the adapter will be used instead of the software algorithms.
-The IP Security hardware acceleration feature is available on level 5.1.0.25 or later of the bos.net.ipsec.rte and devices.pci.1410ff01.rte software.
+The functions on the adapter are used instead of the software algorithms.
+The IP Security hardware acceleration feature is available beginning with level 5.1.0.25 of the bos.net.ipsec.rte and devices.pci.1410ff01.rte software.